dfe-analytical-services/dfeshiny/.github/CONTRIBUTING.md

 `usethis::use_r(name = <script_name>)`

-This will create a new script within the package R/ folder.
+This will create a new blank script within the package R/ folder.

 ## Creating a new function test script

 `usethis::use_test(name = <script_name>)`

-This will create a new test script within the package testthat/ folder.
+This will create a new blank test script within the package testthat/ folder.

 ## Updating the package version